Best Technology Guide to Ultrasonic Flow Meters.

 - Energy saving.
 No additional resistance is generated and no pressure loss.

-- Suitable for difficult to measure media and large pipelines.
+- Suitable for difficult-to-measure media and large pipelines.

 - Simple structure, convenient installation, use and maintenance.